theNded/theNded.github.io/_posts/2021-10-17-graph-matrix.md

 ---
 title   : "Upon Matrix and Graph Representations of Factor Graphs"
 categories: Blog
+desc: "It is a brief note for a group discussion about graph and matrix representations.
+Contents are not necesserily correct."
 ---

-Here is the brief note in a group discussion about graph and matrix representations.
-Contents are not necesserily correct.

 ## Motivation
 - Understand better the connections between **matrices** and **graphs** in previous works; Recap details.